-If you choose to park in a dirt lot with a economy rental or sedan, then take it slow.
+If you choose to park in a dirt lot with an economy rental or sedan, then take it slow.
 And don’t park in a remote dirt lot if there’s a lot of rain in the forecast.
 You just might need to leave your car in the lot until the rain subsides.

-Some and resorts feature massive parking lots, and many of those hotels are situated near a natural attraction.
+Some Hawaiian hotels and resorts feature massive parking lots, and many of those hotels are situated near a natural attraction.
 Just make sure to check for any signs restricting the use of the parking lot before you decide to park.
 Some hotels are absolutely fine with the public using fringe parking lots while others might have security checking parking passes.
 If so, your rental car just might be towed at your expense.

 You run the same towing risk parking in a plaza if you’re not a patron.
 But some plazas are so big that you may just be able to get away with it.
 If you do plan on parking in a plaza for the day, make sure to go into one of the stores to make a purchase.
 Keep the receipt.
 It just may save your car from being towed.